Car Accident Lawyers in Toronto

 Furthermore, you may be entitled to income loss replacement benefits, non-earner benefits, or caregiver benefits depending on your employment status and other factors such as length of employment, age, and if you have dependents.

-We’ve answered a few common questions below, but don’t hesitate to call our office so that you can speak with a car accident attorney directly.
+We’ve answered a few common questions below, but don’t hesitate to call our office so that you can speak with a car accident lawyer directly.

 How can I prove that a driver was texting or using a cell phone at the time of the car accident?